 Here are some additional free tools available to help you:

 - Discord: Used by gamers, Discord allows you to create and coordinate your games.
-Video is currently only a one-to-one option on Discord, but many organizers use Discord to coordinate all types of games and facilitate role play.
+Video is now available for groups, and many organizers use Discord to coordinate all types of games and facilitate role play.

 - Google Hangouts: On Google Hangouts, up to 10 participants can dial in using voice and video.

-The Geek Initiative often broadcasts our digital LARPs on Twitch.
+The Geek Initiative sometimes broadcasts our digital larps on Twitch.
 You can view the archives of the broadcasts on the TGI YouTube Channel.
 We also run non-broadcasted (archived, uploaded) runs, and “closed runs,” which are private and do not get broadcasted at all.